Streeton Lawyers has extensive experience in all aspects of criminal law.

 An Apprehended Violence Order, commonly known as an AVO, is an order of a court restricting a person from doing certain things against another person.
 Streeton Lawyers are specialist in criminal law, and have represented countless people either seeking an AVO, or contesting an AVO being sought against them.

-An offence of destroying or damage property is an offence under section 195(1) of the Crimes Act 1900 (NSW).
-In order to prove the offence beyond a reasonable doubt, the prosecution must prove that a person: Intentionally or recklessly; Destroyed or damaged property; Belonging to another person An offence of destroy or damage property is… Read more »
+Destroy or damage property is an offence under section 195(1) of the Crimes Act 1900 (NSW).
+In order to prove the offence beyond a reasonable doubt, the prosecution must prove that a person: Intentionally or recklessly; Destroyed or damaged property; Belonging to another person.
+An offence of destroy or damage property is one of the… Read more »

 Using a carriage service to harass or menace is an offence in contravention of section 474.17 of the Commonwealth Criminal Code contained in schedule one of the Crimes Act 1914 (Cth).
 A person commits an offence under the provision if they: Use a carriage service; and The person uses the carriage service in a way… Read more »